 This integration especially helps with desk booking for real-time headcounts.
 This can help IT teams manage the space and adjust to accommodate the office for larger/smaller headcounts according to the analytics.

 For organizations that leverage the Microsoft suite, they are able to use multiple features all from one platform.
-Key to the mobile app experience is allowing employees to view room visibility of and book spaces, such as conference rooms or boardrooms, directly from the mobile app.
+Key to the mobile app experience is allowing employees to view room visibility and book spaces, such as conference rooms or boardrooms, directly from the mobile app.
 To do so, a mobile app system is required to have permission to access this Exchange information through Microsoft's Graph API with specific scopes.

 Single Sign-On (SSO)